vargaae/ecomm-fullst-2024/client/README.md

 <!-- - 🚀AUTHENTICATION->Sign Up with email,
 - 🚀AUTHENTICATION->Log in with email,
 - 🚀AUTHENTICATION->Sign Up and Log In with Google account,
-- 🚀Context API,
 - 🚀SHOP,
 - 🚀CART+USERMENU DROPDOWNs,
 - 🚀Adding to CART,
 - 🚀CHECKOUT,
 - 🚀CART & CHECKOUT functionality (adding and decreasing amount, priceCount, TotalPriceCount),
-- 🚀Database for products and users,
 - 🚀Styled components<br> are set up in this branch (🪵11-Styled) -->

 ## 🛠 Full Stack Application: